JayO-1/system-design-101/README.md

     * Thus, our best option will likely be to stick to single-leader replication, use something like a MySQL store to manage the versions.
 This keeps things simple, and can be scaled using partitioning

 * **What would the file upload process look like?**
-    * We would use client side logic to perform a diff between the local copy and the received copy, to determine the chunk that was updated
+    * We would use client-side logic to perform a diff between the local copy and the received copy, to determine the chunk that was updated
     * The updated chunk would be uploaded to S3, then on our backend we would update the chunks DB with the new version
     * If the update to the chunks DB fails, we could run into issues with unnecessary files in S3.
 This could be mitigated using a cron job